 But there’s one thing Harding consistently lacked.
 Artistry.

 That’s what figure skating likes to call it, but let’s call it for what it really is.
 Femininity.
 By traditional standards, Kerrigan had it in spades.
 Her long, flowing lines.
 Her grace and elegance.
 Her sweeping movements and picture-perfect frame.
 She was the embodiment of women’s figure skating.
 The kind of woman little girls see on a Wheaties box and say,

 “I want to be like her.”

 Harding was the polar opposite.
 She was brash and confident.
 Loud and unrefined.
 Her movements were explosive and powerful.
 Where Kerrigan seemed to glide along the ice, Harding attacked it.
-Her look was different, too.
+Her look was also unconventional.
 Where Kerrigan exuded class and fashion, Harding was undignified and haphazard.
-But still, she could skate.
+But still, she could skate the lights out.

 But not figure skaters.

-There's an argument to be made that involves male figure skaters, but that too, goes out the window when you consider that figure skating is one of the only (and possibly the only) female-dominated sport in America.
-At least by sports that aren't decided by definitive points like softball or basketball.
-Instead, figure skating was, and still is, designed to be a measure of not only athletic prowess, but how ladylike one is.
+There’s an argument to be made that involves male figure skaters, but that too, goes out the window when you consider that figure skating is one of the only (and possibly the only) female-dominated sport in America.
+Instead, women’s figure skating was, and still is, designed to be a measure of not only athletic prowess, but how ladylike one is.
 In that area, Harding failed.